 I find there’s a greater consistency in my style, color choice and layout, when I plan my posts in advance.
 And when you stick to a subject, if you have an audience for it, they’ll come back the next day to read more.
 I see repeat visitors all the time on my site, and it’s a great reinforcement that what I’m doing is working and they’re benefiting from it.

 So here’s to winning at blogging – ready to plan your posts out and get real productive with your blogging?
 Get moving!
 Start right now!
 30 days of posts – grab your notebook and jot them all down!
 If you’re at a loss, try this list of subject matter.
-In my “Social Media Marketing Strategy with Enhanced Productivity” course launching here in June, I give out my whole list of blog headlines that are popular with readers that you can fill in the blanks.
-But try these out:
+Try these out:

 1. Pillar Post – In-depth posts that define your blog and brand.